The MIT START Studio provides an atmosphere and physical space where student members can explore their creativity.

-- Use of tools including: 3D printer, plotting printer, sewing machine, hand tools, soldering, cameras, tablets, Mac, Apple TV, and so on.
+- Use of tools including: 3D printer, large format printer, sewing machine, hand tools, soldering, vinyl cutter, cameras, tablets, multimedia design software, Apple TV and more

 - Workshops offered in arts innovation and entrepreneurship